All events are open to the public.

 Robin Coste Lewis – Reading

 Robin Coste Lewis is the author of Voyage of the Sable Venus, a National Book Award winner.
-She is a Provost’s Fellow in Poetry and Visual Studies at the University of Southern California, as well as a Cave Canem fellow and a fellow of the Los Angeles Institute for the Humanities.
+She is a Provost's Fellow in Poetry and Visual Studies at the University of Southern California, as well as a Cave Canem fellow and a fellow of the Los Angeles Institute for the Humanities.
 She received her BA from Hampshire College, her MFA in poetry from NYU, and an MTS in Sanskrit and comparative religious literature from the Divinity School at Harvard University.
 A previous finalist for the Rita Dove Poetry Award, she has published her work in various journals and anthologies, including The Massachusetts Review, Callaloo, The Harvard Gay & Lesbian Review, Transition: Women in Literary Arts, VIDA, Phantom Limb, and Lambda Literary Review, among others.
 She has taught at Wheaton College, Hunter College, Hampshire College, and the NYU Low-Residency MFA in Paris.
-Co-Sponsored by Toupin-Bolwell fund, the Deans of Arts and Sciences, the Diversity Fund, the departments of English, Drama and Dance, and Education, and the programs in Race, Colonialism, and Diaspora, Women’s Gender and Sexuality Studies.
+Co-Sponsored by Toupin-Bolwell fund, the Deans of Arts and Sciences, the Diversity Fund, the departments of English, Drama and Dance, and Education, the programs in Race, Colonialism, and Diaspora, and Women’s Gender and Sexuality Studies, and the Africana Center.

 March 16, 2017 | 5:30-7:00pm | Center for the Humanities